Arianny Celeste Looks Smoking Hot In A White Loungewear Set

 “Loving this look,” another follower added.

-“Gorgeous,” one fan said, and followed up the comment with a trio of heart eyes emoji.
+“Gorgeous,” one fan said, following up the comment with a trio of heart-eyes emoji.

 “Just wow,” another added, unable to find more words to express his feelings about the shot.

-In addition to sharing sexy snaps taken at home, Arianny has also been tantalizing her followers with throwback shots from photoshoots done earlier.
-Just a few days ago, as The Inquisitr reported, she posted an Instagram update in which she rocked a skimpy neon bikini while sprawled across a car in Mexico.
+In addition to sharing sexy snaps taken at home, Arianny has also been tantalizing her followers with throwback pics from photoshoots done earlier.
+Just a few days ago, as The Inquisitr reported, she posted an Instagram update in which she sported a skimpy neon bikini while sprawled across a car in Mexico.